WEIGHT LOSS

 Explore effective exercise regimens

 When it comes to setting goals, people often get overwhelmed and are unsure of where to start, preventing them from starting at all.
-Behaviour change scientists agree that small changes are key to long-term success.
+Research shows that small, manageable changes are key to building habits and achieving long-term success.1

 Start with 1-2 small goals and set a timeframe to evaluate and reassess how you’re feeling.
 When the goals start becoming a natural part of your day, ramp up the difficulty.